She who walked in circles

 She had no orders.

-Just a calm method: wait until she realizes what she is trying to avoid.
+Just a calm method: wait until she realizes what she's trying to avoid.

 ---

-It happened on a Monday, one that has a grayness that doesn't come from the clouds but from people walking too fast.
-She was sitting in a café, not because she wanted to but because she couldn't bear to be at home.
+It happened on a Monday, one of those days with a greyness that didn't come from the clouds but from people walking too fast.
+She sat in a cafe, not because she wanted to but because she couldn't stand being at home.

-It smelled of espresso, a wet jacket and a bit of anonymity – just what she needed.
+It smelled of espresso, wet jackets, and a hint of anonymity – exactly what she needed.

 She took out her phone and saw a message.